Ballard's faces backlash after Block Island bar brawl; council may suspend liquor license

 On Block Island: Mohegan Bluffs staircase and parking lot set to reopen after repairs

 Attempts to reach Filippi on Thursday evening were unsuccessful.
-A spokeswoman said that Ballard's had no comment.
+A spokeswoman said Ballard's had no comment.

 Only one attendee, Steve Brunelle, spoke up in defense of Ballard's.